jjwithanr/obsidian_bible_study/docs/New Testament/2 Timothy/2Timothy3.md

 Good encouragement to evangelists.
 We are to expect many to oppose the truth.
 See note in [2 Thessalonians 3:2](2Thess3#v.2) for how Paul responds.
 #jj

+Paul here employs Jewish tradition not found in the \*Old Testament.
+In a widespread Jewish tradition (various elements appear in \*Pseudo-Philo, the \*Dead Sea Scrolls, \*rabbis, etc.), Jannes and his brother Jambres were Pharaoh’s magicians who opposed Moses in Exodus 7:11.
+Even pagan accounts (Pliny the Elder and \*Apuleius) record them as magicians of Moses’ time (presumably dependent on Jewish tradition).
+Because Paul’s opponents appeal to Jewish myths (1 Tim 1:4; 2 Tim 4:4; Tit 1:14), Paul cites such stories to fill in the names for these characters.
+#craigkeener

 #### v.12
 > In fact, everyone who wants to live a godly life in Christ Jesus will be persecuted,